Defending Anthropology: Strategies for Sustaining Our Departments

 Anthropology departments across the country are facing unprecedented challenges—from budget-driven closures and mergers to increasing threats to academic freedom.
 Now more than ever, faculty, students, and advocates must come together to protect the future of our discipline.

-Join us for a critical Town Hall focused on equipping our community with the tools and strategies needed to push back against these pressures.
+RSVP today for our critical Town Hall focused on equipping our community with the tools and strategies needed to push back against these pressures.

 This interactive session will feature: